-College tuition and fees, a component of the tuition, other school fees and childcare index, is included in the education and communication group of the Consumer Price Index (CPI).
-Both the tuition and other school fees index and the college tuition and fees index are published monthly at the U.S. level.
-The education and communication index is published in all publication areas on each area's publication cycle.
+College tuition and fixed fees, a component of the tuition, other school fees, and childcare index, is included in the education and communication major group of the Consumer Price Index (CPI).
+Both the tuition, other school fees, and childcare index and the college tuition and fees index are published monthly at the U.S. level.
+The education and communication index is published for all published areas on each area's publication cycle.

-College tuition and fixed fees (hereafter referred to as college tuition) accounts for about 55 percent of the weight of the tuition and other school fees index and is the largest component of this index.
+College tuition and fixed fees (hereafter referred to as college tuition) accounts for about 55 percent of the weight of the tuition, other school fees, and childcare index and is the largest component of this index.

-Only degree-conferring institutions are eligible for pricing in the college tuition index.
-However, nondegree students attending degree-conferring colleges are eligible for pricing.
+Only undergraduate and graduate degrees awarded at degree-conferring U.S. institutions are eligible for pricing.
+Eligible degrees include Bachelors, Associates, Masters, and professional/doctoral degrees.
+For Associates degrees, only Associate of Arts/Associate in Arts (A.A.) or an Associate of Science/Associate in Science (A.S.) degree designed to prepare students to pursue a 4-year degree are eligible for pricing.
+Institutions that do not offer degrees are not eligible for pricing.
+Non-degrees such as certificates, diplomas, and occupational associate degrees designed to help students prepare for a particular career path are not priced in this index.
 Student tuition, whether priced as a fixed amount per full-time student or priced per credit hour, as well as necessary fixed fees (such as registration fees, athletic fees, student union fees, health fees, etc.) are eligible for pricing.
-Various types of student financial aid can also be considered for eligible colleges.
-Room and board and textbook charges are covered elsewhere in the CPI sample.
+Various types of student financial aid are also considered for eligible colleges.
+Charges for room and board and textbooks are covered elsewhere in the CPI sample.

 Selection of characteristics to be priced